Defining Custom Thresholds

 }

-To test the new metric against the custom thresholds use the API call below.
+To test a new metric against the custom thresholds, use the ppf_testThresholdResult API call:

 var thresh = ppf_testThresholdResult("act.deff", 87);